google/applied-machine-learning-intensive/v2/06_other_models/05_svm/slides.md

 <!--
 We compute the Euclidean distance from each datapoint to the separating hyperplane.
 The smallest such distance is called the margin.
 We define the maximal margin hyperplane to be the hyperplane for which the margin is the largest (i.e. we want points from both classes to be as far away from the separating hyperplane as possible).

-The data points that define the margin, are called the support vectors, because they "support" the maximal margin hyperplane.
+The datapoints that define the margin are called the support vectors, because they "support" the maximal margin hyperplane.

 Image Details:
 * [svm04.png](http://www.google.com): Copyright Google